creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-28-CurriculumLearningByDIH.md

 ## Dynamic Instantaneous Hardness

-The goal of the measure is to get the utility of each sample in the future in order to select them wisely.
+The goal of the measure is to get the usefulness of each sample in the future in order to select them wisely.
 The Dynamic Instantaneous Hardness (DIH) is defined as the exponential moving average of instantaneous hardness measures of a sample over time, the instantaneous hardness $$a_t(i)$$ being a measure retrieved from the epoch that has just been computed.

 $$
 r_{t+1}(i) = \left\{